This post may contain affiliate links, which helps keep this content free. Please read our disclosure for more info.

-This Keto Green Bean Casserole for your holiday gathering is all the flavor and texture goodness of the original version without all the wheat!
+This Keto Green Bean Casserole has all the flavor and texture goodness of the original version without all the wheat!

 When I first wrote out my Thanksgiving food list for the blog this year, I thought I’d find myself heavy on the dessert side.
 Boy was I wrong!